 Click ‘Continue’, you’ll be redirected to the next step.

 Step 5.
-Log into your hosting.
+Log into your web hosting.

 Step 6.
 Find Zone Editor under Domains section inside the cPanel: